nchlswhttkr/workers/README.md

 ## inject-env-loader

 A Webpack loader to inject environment variables as a part of builds.

+> :exclamation: I wrote this before you were able to [include secrets/environment variables](https://blog.cloudflare.com/workers-secrets-environment/) with your Workers.
+I might remove it at a later point, but I'm keeping my current setup unchanged for these low-risk projects.

 Identifiers prefixed with `ENV_` will be replaced with the environment variable value.
 Additionally, will attempt to load environment variables from a `.env` file in the working directory.